Tax Relief for Personnel Deployed on Designated International Operational Missions

 For moderate-risk missions—i.e., missions carrying a risk score between 2.00 and 2.49—tax relief is provided when the mission has been designated by the Minister of Finance, and for the period over which the mission is assessed as being moderate-risk.

-On November 8, 2017, the Minister of Finance added the following moderate-risk missions to the previous designated list of missions for tax relief:
+On August 17, 2018, the Minister of Finance added the following moderate-risk mission to the previous designated list of missions for tax relief:

 |Mission name||Beginning of the applicable period for tax relief||End of the applicable period for tax relief*|